-In two days of Akademy will be the conference itself.
-In those two days, 2 or 3 keynote talks will be available for all conference attendees.
+Two days of Akademy will be dedicated to the conference itself.
+On those two days, 2 or 3 keynote talks will be available for all conference attendees.
 At other times during those days, there will be two parallel tracks of presentations.
 Therefore the venue must have:

-- One big room for 250 (or more) people for events for all participants. - Rooms for two parallel sessions, 100-150 people each. - A room for a possible third session is a plus. - Projectors in all rooms. - Microphones, speakers in all rooms. - It should be possible to connect the audio output of a computer to the speakers. - Reliable network access for the speakers. - Wireless network access in the conference rooms.
+- One big room for 250 (or more) people for events for all participants. - Rooms for two parallel sessions, 100-150 people each.

+- A room for a possible third session is a plus. - Projectors in all rooms. - Microphones and loudspeakers in all rooms. - It should be possible to connect the audio output of a computer to the loudspeakers. - Reliable network access for the speakers. - Wireless network access in the conference rooms.